lesbaa/react-ssr-switch/README.md

 ### Changes?
 Suggestions?
 Issues?

 Fork the repo and make a PR!
+Remember to `npm run jest`.

 ![Shia says just do it](https://media.giphy.com/media/JitlRPHGAnm0w/giphy.gif)